What is the machine maintenance?

 Since a brief downtime can result in significant losses due to halted productivity, routine maintenance is regularly performed in order to make sure each asset performs as needed.
 Preventive maintenance also helps automotive parts manufacturers by resolving potential issues before they result in an expensive-to-fix breakdown.

 Any industry that relies on heavy equipment uses machinery maintenance.
 A few notable examples include the following:

-- Plastics product manufacturing: Injection molds, extrusion machines, blow molding machines, plastic granulators, vacuum forming machines, trim presses, and other plastics molding equipment require regular maintenance.
+Injection moulds, extrusion machines, blow moulding machines, plastic granulators, vacuum forming machines, trim presses, and other plastics molding equipment require regular maintenance.

 Machinery maintenance certifications and training

 Training in machinery maintenance is available through a wide array of trade schools, community colleges, and universities.
 The courses provided by these training programs are designed to prepare individuals to perform all types of maintenance on industrial machinery.
 Evidence of having mastered the course material in these programs consists of either a degree or certificate.

 In addition to earning a certificate through a training program, further certification is provided by the Society for Maintenance & Reliability Professionals (SMRP) via an examination.
 Machinery maintenance personnel who pass the exam receive the Certified Maintenance & Reliability Professional (CMRP) certification.